qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 14 Use case
 ===========
   The use case this keymap was originally designed for and on: a PC with GNU/Debian/Linux (etc), secondary Linux laptop already set to Dvorak _hence 'descramble'_.
+Language setting: `en_US.UTF-8`;

   Being able on the move to operate other operating systems owned by others _hence non-Linux Unicode modes._

-  Editing in vim / websites etc. _hence no dead keys,_ programming (shell, C (like) languages) _hence decent access to basic symbols._
+  Editing in vim, _hence no dead keys,_ programming (shell, C (like) languages) _hence decent access to basic symbols_ (less use of pinky finger).

   Writing in Dutch _hence accented characters_.

-Using a tiling window manager _hence a GUI on base layer._ AltGr or Compose seemed difficult to configure / use _hence accented and unicode layers._ For use with 3D editing _hence a delete on base layer, Control, Alt, Shift on left edge and quick toggle access to `_PAD` or `_MOV` on left shift for faster modifiers and tab key._ Some input fields used have a text maximum, without showing a character or word count, _hence text size counting._
+  Using a tiling window manager _hence a GUI on base layer._ AltGr or Compose seemed difficult to configure / use _hence accented and unicode layers._

+  For use with 3D editing _hence a delete on base layer, Control, Alt, Shift on left edge and quick toggle access to `_PAD` or `_MOV` on left shift for faster modifiers and tab key._

+  Some input fields used have a text maximum, without showing a character or word count, _hence text size counting._

 15 Todo